16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Igloo 52-Quart BMX Cooler (starting at $96.34; amazon.com)

-This particular cooler is all about durability and sturdiness, with reinforced handles, oversized hingees, a stainless steel kick plate and protective corners.
-Much like the other large-capacity coolers, this one makes for a great seat while camping and because of the materials used inside and out, is incredibly easy to clean.
+This particular cooler is all about durability and sturdiness, with reinforced handles, oversized hinges, a stainless steel kick plate and protective corners.
+Much like the other large-capacity coolers, this one makes for a great seat while camping, and because of the materials used inside and out, it’s incredibly easy to clean.

 If you’re looking for a cooler with wheels